 Subsection (5) goes on to say that a violation of this section is a noncriminal traffic infraction, punishable as a moving violation.

-In California the state laws require that you must use your headlights 30 minutes after sunset and leave them on until 30 minutes before sunrise.
-Other things the CA DMV notes about headlights are:
+In California, the state laws require that you must use your headlights 30 minutes after sunset and leave them on until 30 minutes before sunrise.
+Other things the California DMV notes about headlights are:

-The CA driver handbook goes on to say that you should use your headlights in the following situations:
+The California driver handbook goes on to say that you should use your headlights in the following situations: